spatie/vue-tabs-component/README.md

 ## Usage

-The most common use case is to register the component globally
+The most common use case is to register the component globally.

 ```js
 //in your app.js or similar file